codeCraftsAlAmin/payment_gateway/client/README.md

 # handle forget password

-- user enters their email.

-- you call sendPasswordResetEmail(auth, email).

-- firebase sends them an email with a secure link to reset their password.

-- firebase handles the reset UI — you don’t have to build it yourself.

-# handle forget password

-- user enters their email.
+- user enters their email

-- you call sendPasswordResetEmail(auth, email).
+- you call sendPasswordResetEmail(auth, email)

-- firebase sends them an email with a secure link to reset their password.
+- firebase sends them an email with a secure link to reset their password

-- firebase handles the reset UI — you don’t have to build it yourself.
+- firebase handles the reset UI — you don’t have to build it yourself

-# set up check out flow overview

-- frontend (/checkout page):

-- calls backend: POST /create-payment-intent

-- gets clientSecret from backend

-- uses Stripe Elements to show payment form and complete payment

-- ackend (FastAPI):

-- verifies Firebase user

-- calls Stripe API to create a PaymentIntent

-- returns the client_secret to frontend
+# # server side starts here..

 # set up python